 Purifying fat: Only the most viable fat cells are selected and prepared to be reinjected into the buttocks.

 Expanding tissue: Cosmos Clinic uses a technique known as EVL which involves expanding the tissue before reinjecting the fat.
 This ensures a more successful graft over the long-term.

-Fat grafting: The surgeon then transfers the fat into the buttocks using a cannula to augment its shape and volume.
+Fat grafting: The doctor then transfers the fat into the buttocks using a cannula to augment its shape and volume.

 What to expect after the procedure

 Patients will need to avoid sitting directly on their buttocks for several weeks.
 Taking 10-14 days off work is recommended.
-The surgeon will normally overcorrect the area – meaning inject more fat than what is needed – as only approximately 80% of the fat cells will survive the procedure.
+The doctor will normally overcorrect the area – meaning inject more fat than what is needed – as only approximately 80% of the fat cells will survive the procedure.
 For this reason there will be considerable swelling before the final results are visible (allow up to six months).
 Your doctor may also prescribe some medications post treatment to ensure proper healing and optimum results.

 How much does the procedure cost?